Caustic Soda Specifications

-It is used in many applications, for the production of pulp, aluminum, sugar, soaps and detergents.
+Caustic soda applications are spread around many industries.
+It is used for pulp, aluminum, and sugar production.
 It is used as catalyst in production of biodiesel.
 It is used as a cleaning and disinfectant agent.

-1. Food and Beverage : Having an E number from European Food Safety Authority (EFSA), caustic soda or sodium hydroxide is classified as an acidity regulator in the food industry with an E number of E524.
+1. Food and Beverage : Having an E number from European Food Safety Authority (EFSA), caustic soda flakes uses is classified as an acidity regulator in the food industry with an E number of E524.

-2. Soap and Detergent : Caustic soda as a strong alkali has an important role to trigger the saponification process for soaps and detergents manufacturing, particularly producing soaps and detergents which have solid forms.
+2. Soap and Detergent : Caustic soda uses in detergent industry as a strong alkali has an important role to trigger the saponification process for soaps and detergents manufacturing, particularly producing soaps and detergents which have solid forms.

 3. Metal and Steel : The metal and steel industry used caustic soda as a cleaning agent to remove the excess or remaining water-insoluble substance which remain on the surface of the metal or steel

 4. Paint, Ink and Coating : Similar to the metal and steel industry, the coating industry used caustic soda as a degreaser, which has an objective to polish the surface of the metal or steel from the excess water-insoluble substances.